mehtapriyanka123/CNS_PRROJECT/README.md

 2. Related to the SSH port
 3. Related to the SMB port

-You can get the implementation steps in the
+You can see all the implementation steps from the